ESG

 • Developing and defining an ESG strategy

-• Deploying digital solutions to report and track ESG metrics
+• Advising on the deployment of digital solutions to report and track ESG metrics

 Assurance